Tongue-Tie–Aware Vocal Coaching

 • Gently improving coordination between tongue, jaw, body, and breath

-• Reducing compensatory tension without suppressing sound
+• Reducing compensatory tension within an individual’s limits

 • Integrating breath retraining when helpful (including Buteyko principles)